Three things I can think of that would improve my ride photos.

 “Your brain won’t know the difference” said Bob McClane in Total Recall and it was true for that movie but same cannot be said for claims about Panasonic’s field sequential LCD viewfinders.
 Instead of illuminating all three colour dots in each pixel they rapidly alternate between them thus claiming 2.76m dots, but the clarity is lacking.

 Wait a minute, three dots per pixel… yes 2.36 million dots implies high resolution but it’s just 1024 x 768.
-Yet this low resolution can work sometimes.
-Olympus’s E-M1 EVF with 0.74 magnification is good example.
+Yet this low resolution seems to work sometimes.
+Olympus’s E-M1 EVF with 0.74 magnification is pretty good.

 Other end of the EVF scale is Sony’s new A7C which is like viewing a phone screen other side of room through a toilet roll.
 Canon’s tiny 0.39 magnification EVF I also find impractical.